donsro/Hello-Paris/README.md

 React component theming with Emotion https://emotion.sh

-Is possible to combine traditional SASS framework and dynamic custom React component styling?
+Is it possible to combine traditional SASS framework and dynamic custom React component styling?

 Yes, it is.
 Here we go: Bootstrap + Emotion